-The electronic components are embedded on Printed Circuit Boards (PCBs).
+The electronic components are embedded on PCBs.
 A PCB acts as a base for the components that are mounted on its surface and soldered.
 The components are generally soldered on the circuit board according to a specified design.
 The circuits are initially build and tested on a breadboard before being embedded on a PCB.
 The following image shows a mother board PCB and a few electronic components embedded on it:

-Fig. 2.1.2: Some electronic components on a motherboard's PCB
+Fig. 2.1.2: Electronic components on motherboard's PCB